-Although the Arncliffe population of Green and Golden Bell Frogs is believed to have experienced a decline in numbers in 2016, and the majority of the remaining population was transported off site as part of the RMS captive breeding program, the population appears to have since increased and continues to be supplemented with tadpoles from the captive breeding program.
-Based on recent monitoring surveys undertaken by AMBS Ecology and Heritage (AMBS Ecology & Heritage 2020, 2021b, a), the growing Arncliffe population appears to continue to be mainly based around the RTA ponds within the subject site, with scattered records also occurring within the southern portion of the subject site.
+Although the Arncliffe population of Green and Golden Bell Frogs is believed to have experienced a decline in numbers in 2016, and the majority of the remaining population was transported off site as part of the RMS captive breeding program, the population appears to have since increased as it continues to be supplemented with tadpoles from the captive breeding program.
+However, based on recent monitoring results from 2021-2022, the GGBF population size estimate seems to again have declined and no tadpoles were detected in any ponds outside the Marsh Street wetland habitat.
+It is noted that the captive breeding program failed to provide sufficient tadpoles in the 2021-2022 season.
+Only a few GGBF individuals were found in the Kogarah Golf Course and RTA ponds in the recent season, indicating that the survival of the Arncliffe population is currently heavily dependent on the Marsh Street wetland habitat area and on the continuation of the captive breeding program (AMBS Ecology & Heritage.
+2023).

-The proposed project has the potential to cause direct and indirect impacts to the Green and Golden Bell Frog and associated habitat.
+The proposed project would cause direct and indirect impacts to the Green and Golden Bell Frog and associated habitat.
 The main impact of the project is likely to be the construction and development of land that comprises potential and known foraging and dispersal habitat for the species in the subject site.
 That notwithstanding, the New M5 Arncliffe construction compounds are currently located directly adjacent to the RTA ponds (see Figure 1), and impacts that are occurring as a result are being managed through the implementation of the RMS management plan.
-Although the existing RTA breeding ponds will be retained in this area, some further reduction of dispersal and potential foraging habitat will take place due to the proposed project in the subject site.
+Although the land surrounding the existing RTA breeding ponds will be retained in this area, some further reduction of dispersal and potential foraging habitat will take place due to the proposed project in the subject site.

-Unless mitigated, the activities associated with the proposed project are likely to impact on the Green and Golden Bell Frog within the subject site, resulting in a range of potential direct and indirect impacts.
+Unless mitigated, the activities associated with the proposed project are likely to impact on the Green and Golden Bell Frog within the subject site, resulting in a range of direct and indirect impacts.
 These impacts are outlined below.
-However, although some areas of foraging and dispersal habitat will be removed, the only known breeding locations within the subject site will be retained as well as most of the south-western portion of the subject site.
+However, although some areas of foraging and dispersal habitat will be removed, the only known breeding locations within the subject site will be retained (under separate approval conditions from this proposal) as well as most of the south-western portion of the subject site, which represents the land surrounding the RTA ponds.
 Furthermore, a Green and the Golden Bell Frog Management Plan, prepared for this project, will apply to the subject site which incorporates active management with the aim to improve the condition of the habitat present and conserve the Arncliffe population.
-Any potential residual impacts following the implementation of the mitigation measures will be offset in accordance with the Biodiversity Offset Scheme, through the purchase and retirement of species credits.
+Any potential residual impacts following the implementation of the mitigation measures will be offset in accordance with the Biodiversity Offset Scheme, through the purchase and retirement of species credits and/or through additional habitat creation (see Section 5.3).
 Thus, the proposed development is unlikely to have a significant impact on the species.